Medically reviewed by Drugs.com. Last updated on Apr 3, 2022.

 Therapeutic Class: Central Nervous System Agent

-Deutetrabenazine is used to treat chorea (a movement disorder) that is caused by Huntington disease.
-Deutetrabenazine works in the central nervous system (CNS) to prevent the absorption of certain chemicals (such as dopamine and serotonin).
+Deutetrabenazine is used to treat movement disorders, including tardive dyskinesia and chorea caused by Huntington disease.
+Deutetrabenazine works in the central nervous system (CNS) to prevent the absorption of certain chemicals (eg, dopamine, serotonin).

 Deutetrabenazine is available only with your doctor's prescription.